 May 2nd, 2013: Tonight was my first H.O.P.E. meeting (support group for those struggling with infertility or other tough times).
 I was so nervous.
 Three ladies came and we all shared our journey and then talked about the power of our words.

-June 3rd, 2013: (From the Hubby) Elisha started her H.O.P.E. group (Holding On to the Promises and Expectations) a month ago.
+June 3rd, 2013: (From Daniel) Elisha started her H.O.P.E. group (Holding On to the Promises and Expectations) a month ago.
 I’m very proud of her for doing this.
 It takes a lot of courage and letting go of pride to stand up for what God has called her to do.
 She’s a very strong woman.

 July 8th, 2013: WHAT?!
 Today I started my cycle!
 You would think I wouldn’t be excited but I had a 29 day cycle!
 I have NEVER had a 29 day cycle!
 Praise God for this small miracle of improvement!

 July 27th 2013: I was thinking about Josiah today and was overcome with hope.
 I can’t wait to hold him in my arms one day!
 God’s promise to me will be fulfilled!

 July 27th, 2013: (From Daniel) Tonight we celebrated the victories we have through Jesus by eating at Chedder’s.
 Elisha and I vowed we would go there once Josiah was conceived as a celebration because we had never been and wanted to make it extra special.
 Although we haven’t confirmed his conception, we are joyful because we know God has promised him and He will not fail, so why not celebrate now?
 It was a great day of exercising our faith by looking at paint samples and furniture for the future nursery.
 A great day in our marriage.
 (You can read about this celebration by clicking here)